 The babies feed off of the parents’ slime coat.
 You need to ensure that the parents stay with the fry and that you feed the parents well.
 If you do not, they will become weak from the fry constantly grazing off of them and the fry will not have enough food.

 When the fry are still in the wriggler stage (not quite hatched, but you will see wiggling tails), the parents tend to move the babies around quite a lot.
 Don’t immediately assume they have eaten the fry until you have investigated every area of the tank.

 Baby brine shrimp is a great first food for these fry; expect to need multiple hatcheries running at once.
-You can also chop up beef heart and other foods, such as bloodworms, into very small pieces and begin to feed those before they outgrow the brine shrimp.
+You can also add beef heart and other foods, such as bloodworms, to a blender and process it finely.
+Then you can begin to feed those before they outgrow the brine shrimp.
 They should take to crushed flake food just a couple of weeks after hatching, which is much sooner than most fry.

 If all goes well, they will be sellable size (2”) once they reach 12-16 weeks of age.
 As they grow, they require very large daily water changes, often upwards of 60%.
 They produce a massive amount of waste and are more sensitive than the adults.

 When you start breeding Discus, you may think that there is continuous profit in doing so, considering most Discus sell for $20-150, depending on the size and type.
 However, most people who keep fish tanks are not interested in spending over $40 on a single fish, especially one that requires at least five more companions.

 Discus have a massive number of babies, often over 100.
 Since Discus are normally only bought by specialized hobbyists, you will quickly run out of potential buyers for the strain you are breeding.
 After just one spawn, the market will be saturated, and you will not profit from a second spawn.